woo2shiesty/woo2shiesty/README.md

 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Bonsai arent genetically dwarfed trees just regular trees with restricted living space.
 -->
+# About me
+## My Interests
+I have many interests but a few of my favorites are...
+*Bonsai trees
+*Video games
+*Cars
+## Website I recommend
+ *[QWOP](https://www.foddy.net/Athletics.html) - I enjoy the mechanics of this old game *[One Million Pats](https://www.onemillionpats.com) - This website is about petting a doge and it counts it.
+I have put in many